The TOP 20 Paint Colors to Update Wood Stains

 While leaning into red (pink) can be scary, it’s often the best way to mute the STRENGTH of your red-stained wood…

-- Some beige paint colors that lean into orange-pink, but it depends on the exact wood stain/strength.
+• Some beige paint colors lean into orange-pink, but it depends on the exact wood stain/strength.

 The burnt-red hue of the walls in this next kitchen isn’t favoring the gorgeous orange-red cabinets; this is a case of WAY too much of a good thing…

-WHAT COLORS GO WITH OR ACCENT RED OR PINK WOODS?
+WHAT COLORS GO WITH & ‘ACCENT’ RED OR PINK WOODS?

-- Warm gray with a violet undertone can be a more modest approach (it’s one of my fave choices with red stains).
+• Warm gray with a violet undertone can be a more modest approach (it’s one of my favorite choices with red stains).

 In this next photo, Sherwin Williams Jogging Path provides a nice subtle highlight to the red furniture stain and red oak flooring…